ARM-software/CMSIS-DSP/dsppp/Include/dsppp/autodiff/doc/operators.md

 ## Common validation rules

+Operator argument validation is disabled by default so it adds no overhead to the evaluation path.
+Define `DSPPP_AUTODIFF_ENABLE_VALIDATION` to `1` before including the autodiff headers, or define it consistently for the complete build, to enable these checks.

-Views used by one expression must belong to the same tape and satisfy the operator's role and shape requirements.
+When enabled, views used by one expression must belong to the same tape and satisfy the operator's role and shape requirements.
 Output and input value storage must be distinct, and output gradient storage must not alias an input gradient.
 An invalid combination sets the sticky `Status::tape_mismatch`.
+When validation is disabled, the application is responsible for meeting these preconditions; invalid arguments may cause out-of-bounds access or otherwise undefined results.

 A successfully computed value has a producer only when recording is enabled and its record was appended successfully.
+Operator registration and arena allocation failures are checked in both validation configurations.